Students grabbed the wooden podium under the spotlight as they read words off their pages.

 “The Lover” Abrams said was with the possibilities of being in a relationship or even falling in love in the future.

 “The Crush” tells of someone who likes the reader, with the reader being hesitant for a long while.
 It isn’t until they reciprocate the feelings that they realize the one who expressed interest had already moved on for someone else.
-The poem was based off of a personal experience of Abrams.
+The poem was based off a personal experience of Abrams.

 Despite what Abrams calls her “demanding presence,” she still has nerves when reading her work in front of people.